 To summarize, the student responses align with and generally confirm the perspective held by the Hispanic faculty, staff, and administrators in the 2018 sample.
-While some of the responses from students appear to indicate more ability to be helpful and provide accurate advice than might be anticipated these were also areas in which the wording of the prompts is general and open to a number of interpretations.
-When the prompts are more specific, the Hispanic students were shown to receive low levels of helpful and accurate assistance from parents and family in tasks necessary at college with lower levels reported as the tasks become more college-specific requiring greater understanding of college processes and procedures.
+While some of the responses from students appear to indicate more ability on the part of parents/family to be helpful and provide accurate advice than might be anticipated, these were also areas in which the wording of the prompts was general and open to a number of interpretations.
+When the prompts are more specific, the Hispanic students were shown to receive low levels of helpful and accurate assistance from parents and family on tasks necessary at college with lower levels reported as the tasks become more college-specific and required greater understanding of college processes and procedures.